 Given what I’ve said before about being a long-term investor, you won’t be surprised to hear that I measure a company’s growth rate over the past decade.
 I think that’s much more sensible than just looking at its growth over the last year (or even the last three).

-It’s important to measure all three because if you just measure one of them you’re only getting part of the picture (rather like feeling the trunk of an elephant in the dark and thinking it’s a snake).
+It’s important to measure all three because if you just measure one of them, you’re only getting part of the picture (a bit like feeling the trunk of an elephant in the dark and thinking it’s a snake).
 For example:

-- If dividends are going up but earnings are going nowhere then eventually the dividend will become unsustainable.
+- If dividends are going up, but earnings are going nowhere, then dividend growth will become unsustainable.

 So all three factors of revenues, earnings and dividends need to be increasing consistently over time; only then is a company truly increasing its value on a sustainable basis.

-Graham’s approach was to measure the growth between two separate three year periods; one at the start of the last decade and one at the end of it.
-In other words, compare the growth between the average earnings from 10, 9 and 8 years ago with the average earnings of from 3, 2 and 1 year ago (with 1 year ago being the most recent set of accounts).
+Measure growth between the average earnings from 10, 9 and 8 years ago with the average earnings from 3, 2 and 1 year ago (with one year ago being the most recent set of accounts).

 Having said that, there is little else to go on other than the past because the future is obscured by a thick fog.
 Graham’s approach is as good as anything else I’ve seen, and that’s why I’ve been using it for several years now.